 In addition to a real bitcoin bank account, your business also receives innovative services like nationwide cash logistics.
 Through a partnership with TransGuardian and Rapid Armour, BankLine allows you to send and receive cash to and from any USPS-accessible location in the United States.
 This allows you to send and receive deposits to efficiently rotate your working capital.

-BankLine is the only crypto-friendly banking solution that offers a portfolio of redundant cryptocurrency-friendly depository institutions willing to serve the varied needs of the virtual currency industry.
-Our network of Bitcoin-friendly banks and services helps protect from the threat of bank discontinuance.
+BankLine is the only crypto-friendly banking solution that offers a portfolio of redundant cryptocurrency-friendly depository institutions willing to serve the varied needs of the crypto industry.
+Our network of crypto-friendly banks and services helps protect from the threat of bank discontinuance.